Palestinian rivals Hamas and Fatah sign unity deal aimed at Gaza governance

 Hamas and Fatah sign unity deal in Beijing aimed at Gaza governance

-The factions have agreed an ‘interim national reconciliation government’, says Chinese foreign ministry.
+The factions have agreed an ‘interim national reconciliation government’, says Chinese Foreign Ministry.

 Palestinian factions have signed a “national unity” agreement aimed at maintaining Palestinian control over Gaza once Israel’s war on the enclave concludes.